『Weird Stuff in the Bible』のカバーアート

 エピソード

-Turn to Matthew 25, and let’s get weird.
+Turn with me to Isaiah 14, and let’s get weird.

 Sign up for the weekly newsletter!
 Get additional insights and Bible study tips for unpacking strange things in scripture.
 Enter your email here: